alphagov/prototyping/gsdm/guides-and-toolkits/design-patterns/form-anatomy.md

 `$label-width` a value in em.
 Default is 8em.

 `$legend-colour` a colour value or variable.
-Default is $charcoal-grey.
+Default is $text-colour.

 To see these in action, check out the [registration form example](registration-form.html)